 International Services, 1351 WSC, (801) 422-2695

-If you are an international student who plans to serve a mission, you should check with International Services regarding special concerns, regulations, or needed actions that are specific to various countries.
+All missionary deferment guidelines also pertain to international students; however, if you are an international student who plans to serve a mission, you should check with International Student Services regarding special concerns or needed actions specific to some countries.

-Prior to leaving you should determine which courses to register for when you return.
+Prior to leaving on your mission, you should determine which courses to register for when you return.
 You may want to meet with an advisor in your college advisement center for help in determining an appropriate schedule.

 Important Registration Information